hadigilan/secular_increase_in_cash/README.md

 Movaghari, Hadi, Tsoukas, Serafeim and Vagenas-Nanos, Evangelos (2024).
 Corporate Cash Policy and Double Machine Learning.
 Internationl Journal of Finance and Economics.

 # R codes to implement DML
+The R code included in this project demonstrates the application of the double machine learning (DML) technique in the R programming language.

 # ChatGPT response!!!
 There are several reasons why cash holdings have risen in the US capital market since the 1980s.
 Here are a few possible explanations: